Reversible Semen Analysis Factors

 1) Chlamydia and gonorrhea testing by urine test or urethral swab (if not previously done).
 Diagnosis code (STD testing): Z11.3.
 These sexually transmitted diseases can be entirely silent and without symptoms in some circumstances.

 2) Transrectal ultrasound (TRUS).
 Diagnosis code (prostatitis): N41.9.
 This radiologic test provides good visualization of the prostate and seminal vesicles, and can look for abnormalities in the area such as stones or abnormal masses.
-Not all radiology centers offer TRUS, so you may need to call around and find one that does.
-Urologists also typically offer TRUS in their office.

 3) Prostate-specific antigen (PSA).
 Diagnosis code (PSA screening): Z12.5.
 PSA is a screening test for prostate cancer.
 It is typically used in conjunction with a digital rectal exam.
 Prostate cancer is rare in younger men, but I have seen it in men as young as thirty.
 A tumor in the prostate can lead to inflammatory changes and pyospermia, depending on its location within the gland.
 Further evaluation by a urologist is indicated for abnormalities seen on the PSA test or ultrasound imaging.
 If the testing all comes back as normal, then I would recommend yearly PSA and digital rectal exam with a primary care physician or general urologist.